Catch the eye of a potential partner with the essential tips for making an online dating profile for expats.

 Be upfront about children if you have any.
 Remember, however, that other expats scanning your online dating profile want to discover who you are, not your kids – so focus on yourself and mention children as just one important part of your life.
 For expats far from their home countries, family can take on special meaning.
 It’s certainly nothing to hide (though your dating profile is decidedly not a good place to talk about your ex).

 Be clear regarding about your search: you may be after casual dates to keep you company while living abroad or looking for another expat with whom you can get serious.
+Providing clarity will help down the road when you start flirting with dates in-person.

 Dating profiles for expats: But be your best self